10 Common Blogging Mistakes and How to Avoid Them

 How to Avoid It:

-- Create a content calendar to plan your posts in advance.
+- Develop a content calendar to plan and schedule posts in advance.

 How to Avoid It:

-- Optimize your titles, meta descriptions, and headers.
+- Optimize your titles, meta descriptions, headers, and images for SEO.

 - Use internal and external links to improve your blog’s authority.